- our portfolio

 In October 2017, we were proud to open New Zealand’s first ever stores for H&M and Zara, at Sylvia Park.
 Subsequently, we reported that in the 12 months to 31 March 2017, retail sales at the centre grew by 11% over the year, with the centre delivering strong growth in shopper patronage and market share.

 In April 2016, we entered an agreement to acquire a 50% interest in The Base shopping centre, in Hamilton for $192.5 million.
 The Base is New Zealand’s largest, single-site retail centre comprising both the Te Awa shopping centre and large format retail.
 Kiwi Property manages the property for the joint venture with Tainui Group Holdings Limited.

 In December 2014, we acquired Sylvia Park Lifestyle.
 Located immediately opposite our flagship retail asset, Sylvia Park, Sylvia Park Lifestyle provides our customers with a broad, complementary and compelling retail offer.

 In August 2014, we completed our first bond issue, raising $125 million in seven-year fixed rate senior secured bonds, thereby diversifying our debt capital sources.

 In December 2014, our investors approved a proposal, known as corporatisation, in which we changed from a trust to a company structure.
 This resulted in a new brand and logo being developed and launched.
 We changed our name to Kiwi Property and our New Zealand Stock Exchange ticker changed to KPG.

-Kiwi Income Property Trust was established as an unlisted property trust by co-founders Ross Green and Richard Didsbury.
+In August 1992, Kiwi Income Property Trust was established as an unlisted property trust by co-founders Ross Green and Richard Didsbury.